Colorado Springs Juvenile Crime Defense Attorneys

 It's tempting to think that juveniles who commit crimes will be treated leniently by courts, judges, and prosecutors, but the opposite is often true.
 In Colorado, at least, there is no "free pass" for an offender under the age of 18.

 Colorado was one of the first states to create a separate system for handling cases involving juveniles.
-The purpose of the juvenile justice system to is handle cases in which reform may be a better option than incarceration, because the young age of most juvenile offenders gives them a chance to learn from the mistakes of their youth.
+The purpose of the juvenile justice system to is handle cases in which reform may be a better option than incarceration.
+This is because most juvenile offenders are able to learn from the mistakes of their youth.
 As a result, juveniles who are charged with felonies in Colorado may benefit from being able to have their cases heard in the juvenile courts.
 If the young person is found to have committed a felony, they may have more options for reform if the matter is handled in a juvenile court.

-Colorado juvenile courts are typically responsible for trying cases in which a juvenile, or person ages 10 to 17, is charged with a felony.
-According to the National Center for Juvenile Justice, about one percent of the cases tried in juvenile courts each year are felonies-most cases tried in juvenile courts are misdemeanors or juvenile-specific issues, such as those that deal with school expulsions or a young person who has run away from home.
+Colorado juvenile courts are typically responsible for trying cases in which the defendant is 10 to 17 years old.
+According to the National Center for Juvenile Justice, about one percent of the cases tried in juvenile courts each year are felonies-most cases tried in juvenile courts are misdemeanors or juvenile-specific issues, such as those that deal with a young person who has run away from home.

 There's significant misunderstanding about the role of the courts in juvenile crimes, especially felony juvenile offenses.
-Ultimately, the circumstances of the crime in question will determine the treatment of the accused juvenile.
-Often, juvenile crimes are treated with an eye to prevention of recidivism and can include the intervention of a diversion program, the school system, and/or a social worker, but much depends on the underlying case and a host of other factors.
-It's important that parents and children alike have an experienced Colorado felony defense attorney who can help them navigate the often-confusing world of the juvenile justice system, especially when that system intersects with the adult justice system.
+The circumstances of the crime in question and the defendant’s character will often determine how the juvenile is treated and the outcome of the case.
+Often, juvenile crimes are treated with an eye towards prevention of recidivism and can include the intervention of a diversion program, the school system, and/or a social worker.
+It's important parents and children alike have an experienced Colorado felony defense attorney who can help them navigate the often-confusing world of the juvenile justice system, especially when that system intersects with the adult justice system.

 Rather than making punishment for a crime the main incentive, restorative justice aims to identify the reasons behind why an alleged crime may have been committed.
 This helps better the life of the individual charged with the offense so that he or she can avoid additional arrests in the future and live a more productive and fulfilling life.